-During fiscal 2010, 76% of our revenues were derived from sales of products and services to the banking and insurance industries.
+During fiscal 2011, 78% of our revenues were derived from sales of products and services to the banking and insurance industries.
 Since mid-2007, global credit and other financial markets have suffered substantial stress, volatility, illiquidity and disruption.
 These forces reached unprecedented levels in the fall of 2008, resulting in the bankruptcy or acquisition of, or government assistance to, several major domestic and international financial institutions.
-The recent market developments and the potential for increased and continuing disruptions present considerable risks to our businesses and operations.
+The potential for increased and continuing disruptions present considerable risks to our businesses and operations.
 These risks include potential bankruptcies or credit deterioration of financial institutions, many of which are our customers.
-Further deterioration or a continuation of recent market conditions is likely to lead to a continued decline in the revenue we receive from financial and other institutions.
+Such increased or continuing disruption would result in a continued decline in the revenue we receive from financial and other institutions.